How to: Add an application configuration file to a C# project

 By adding an application configuration file (app.config file) to a C# project, you can customize how the common language runtime locates and loads assembly files.
-For more information about application configuration files, see How the Runtime Locates Assemblies.
+For more information about application configuration files, see How the runtime locates assemblies (.NET Framework).

 When you build your project, the development environment automatically copies your app.config file, changes the file name of the copy to match your executable, and then moves the copy to the bin directory.

-To add an application configuration file to your C# project
+To add an application configuration file to a C# project

 The Add New Item dialog box appears.

-A file that's named app.config is added to your project.
+A file named App.config is added to your project.